 - Annual Reports of the Funds managed by Epworth are freely available from the Epworth website as are quarterly ethical and responsible investment and summary voting reports, and copies of the Funds’ policies

-- JACEI draws its membership from CFB Council and the Joint Public Issues Team (JPIT) and provides independent external oversight of all CFB and Epworth Stewardship policies, processes and procedures, consistent with current best practice
+- JACEI draws its membership from CFB Council and the Methodist Council and provides independent external oversight of all CFB and Epworth Stewardship policies, processes and procedures, consistent with current best practice

 - JACEI serves as the CFB’s independent assurance function and its Annual Report serves as the document of record and accountability of all the CFB’s Stewardship interventions.